 Notes: This figure shows heterogeneous treatment effects estimated using the treatment\covariate interacted regression model in equation 5.
 The outcome in the first panel is the summary economic index, defined in the footnote to Table 2.
 The outcome in the second panel is the aspirations index, defined in the footnote to Figure 1.
 All variables interacted with treatment are measured at baseline and continuous measures are converted into indicators equal to one for values above the sample median.
-Confidence intervals are estimated using heteroskedasticity-robust standard errors, clustered by village. \; \\\; and \\\\ denote significance at the 10; 5; and 1 percent levels respectively.
+All variables except the economic index, "Group", which denotes the intervention being administered in groups, and "Mental Health", which denotes the reverse-coded depression score, were prespecified.
+Confidence intervals are estimated using heteroskedasticity-robust standard errors, clustered by village.
+We estimate sharpened q-values to for the false discovery rate across dimensions of heterogeneity, within each panel.
+After this adjustment, no heterogeneous treatment effect is significant at the 10% significance $\mathbf{6q}$ vel.